Zap Energy: Scaling up

 Supporting simulations suggest that to reach net power, ~650 kiloamps (kA) of current is needed through the flowing pinch.
-As of late 2021, the firm was testing with currents reaching 500 kA.
+As of late 2021, the company was testing with currents reaching 500 kA.

 Reactor

 Zap Energy proposed to surround the pinch with a molten metal blanket to absorb the energetic neutrons emitted by the pinch plasma.
 The blanket would convert the fusion energy to heat, which could in turn drive a steam turbine.
 This approach is similar to those proposed for inertial confinement fusion, and by First Light Fusion, General Fusion, several other fusion efforts, and shares several traits with cooling systems proven in operating fission nuclear reactors cooled with liquid metal sodium.

 Challenges

 The higher pinch currents that are needed for scale-up introduce the possibility of electrode melting and erosion.
 This kind of erosion has been researched extensively within the field of spacecraft electric propulsion.
 In 2021, Zap's cathodes were made from copper coated with tungsten carbide, which has a maximum melting point of 3,103 kelvin.
 Possible solutions include materials like graphene, making machines with bigger spot sizes, active cooling, or other work-around.

 Another critique is that the volume of plasma inside the narrow pinch beam is relatively small relative to fusion machines such as magnetic mirrors, tokamaks, or other fusion devices.
 This caps the amount of fusion fuel, and subsequently, the amount of energy that can be made in a flowing pinch.
 Possible solutions include higher shot rates, multiple machines, and longer and wider pinch beams.